VitorKenzo/discord-bot-shenanigans/README.md

 ## Logging System

 This bot is able to log all commands used by it in the channel specified by the logChannelId, which is a text channel of the discord server.
-The purpouse is to keep track of all commands used and how used those commands as well.
+The purpouse is to keep track of all commands used and who used those commands as well.